Author Archives: Cory Wheeler

 Adrian Dunne knows the potential downside to success.

-After more than a decade of successful growth and strategic acquisitions, employees at his company, AdRoll Group, had also acquired an overabundance of SaaS applications.
+After more than a decade of successful growth and strategic acquisitions, employees at his company, NextRoll (formerly known as AdRoll Group) had also acquired an overabundance of SaaS applications.

-As AdRoll’s Senior Director for Global IT, Dunne’s role includes monitoring and managing the software and SaaS footprint across the entire organization.
+As NextRoll’s Senior Director for Global IT, Dunne’s role includes monitoring and managing the software and SaaS footprint across the entire organization.

 But multiple teams at multiple locations owned multiple unique SaaS application instances, obscuring the oversight Dunne knew was necessary to a proactive IT security posture.
 “I’m the type of guy who wants to know about every single piece of software in my environment,” he says.